gerbermarco/cheat-sheets/dev-containers/README.md

 Want a more in-depth guide on Dev Containers?
 I've written a blog post that walks through how Dev Containers work, their benefits, and step-by-step instructions for getting started with your first Dev Container project.

-Check out the blog post: [Dev Containers: Developing inside a container - marcogerber.ch](https://marcogerber.ch/dev-containers-developing-inside-a-container)
+Check out the blog post: [Dev Containers: Develop inside a container - marcogerber.ch](https://marcogerber.ch/dev-containers-develop-inside-a-container)

 ## Examples